-The Audit Committee is responsible for the integrity of controls for financial reporting and the review of the Julius Baer Group's consolidated and unconsolidated financial statements, including the interim management statements, the interim consolidated financial information and the annual consolidated financial statements.
+The Audit Committee is responsible for the integrity of controls for financial reporting and the review of the Julius Baer Group's and the Issuer's financial statements, including the interim management statements, but in particular the consolidated statement of the Julius Baer Group and the annual and semi-annual financial statements, before they are presented to the entire Board of Directors.
 It also reviews the internal and external communication regarding the financial data and accounting statements and related information.
 The Audit Committee monitors compliance by the Issuer with its respective legal and regulatory obligations and ensures the receipt of regular information as to compliance by its subsidiaries with such obligations as well as with regard to the existence of an adequate and effective internal control as regards financial reporting.
 The Audit Committee is responsible for the standards and methodologies for risk control with regard to operational risk (including legal and regulatory risk) which are employed to comply with the principles and risk profile of the Julius Baer Group adopted by the Board of Directors or other relevant supervisory or management bodies.